-The USCCB/MRS Program Advancement and Evaluation unit is tasked with tracking data trends and promising practices in an effort to enhance the understanding of MRS resettlement sites’ strengths and weaknesses and improve resettlement program services.
-The following presents a snapshot of current research and evaluation projects and educational materials, all of which are available to USCCB/MRS sub-grantees via the MRS My Membership’s encrypted access code.
+The Refugee Research Blog gathers together promising practices, data trends and research reports with practical relevance to practitioners in the field.
+The following presents a snapshot of current research and evaluation projects and educational materials.
+While some materials are open access, others may be available only to USCCB/MRS sub-grantees via the MRS My Membership’s encrypted access code.

 Start-Up Information and Guidelines for Dioceses

 A comprehensive guide book that contains start-up information for new diocesan resettlement sites from A-Z. The guide, “Refugee Resettlement Ministry: A Call to Welcome the Stranger – Start-Up Information and Guidelines for Dioceses,” offers specific information about the U.S. Refugee Resettlement Admissions program, which covers the Reception and Placement Grant, the refugee security screening process, finance management, program operation and capacity development prospects.

 New MRS sites may wish to use this tool to take a holistic look at the proposed resettlement environment, assess resettlement capacity and design future interventions.